Funded accounts, withdrawals and TMDs

 When funds are transferred from Funded Sim to Funded Live, there is no TMD as such; the drawdown will just be the funds transferred to Funded Live from Funded Sim.

-The $5000 level at which you are moved over to the Funded Live account is calculated on the total profits you have made (gross profits).
-These are your total profits in your trading account including any profits that are withdrawn.
-Only the net profits (your gross profits, minus your withdrawals) will be transferred over to the Funded Live account.
+The $5000 level at which you are assessed by the Head of Trading for moving over to the Funded Live account is calculated on the total profits you have made (gross profits).
+These are the total profits in your trading account, including any profits that have been withdrawn.
+Only the net profits ( gross profits minus your withdrawals) will be transferred over to the Funded Live account.
 (Note: risk limits may be adjusted to reflect trader withdrawals and losses).

 For example: